bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 authorization.
 However, the Bokeh server can be configured with an "Auth Provider" that hooks in to Tornado's underlying capabilities.
 For background information, see the Tornado docs for `Authentication and security`_.
-The rest of this section assume some familiarity with that material.
+The rest of this section assumes some familiarity with that material.

 Auth Module
 '''''''''''